axiaoxin/celery-periodic-tasks-demo/readme.md

 cd into the root path of the project

-- running a celery worker for consuming the tasks
+- run a celery worker to consume the tasks

     celery worker -A app -l debug

-- running a celery beat for producing the tasks
+- run a celery beat to produce the tasks periodically

     celery beat -A app -l debug